BellerophonMobile/logberry/docs/concepts.md

  * ImmediateRoot: Simply dispatches each event to registered outputs.
- * BackgroundRoot: Throws each event into a channel, which may or may be buffered.
+ * BackgroundRoot: Throws each event into a channel, which may or may not be buffered.
 A separate goroutine then continually processes events from the channel, dispatching them to registered outputs.

 Both serialize incoming events such that only one is report at a time,